 - Make statements about data displays.

-In this unit the students begin by posing questions for investigation.
-Giving students specific questions to answer might be easier to manage but when they chose the questions themselves, the experience becomes more meaningful and enriching.
-Young students' questions are likely to focus on themselves and the activities that they are engaged in.
+In this unit the students begin by brainstorming areas for investigation.
+Young students' areas of interest are likely to focus on themselves and the activities that they are engaged in.
 Using the students and their interests is a recurring technique used in junior classes.
 It provides students with contexts that are meaningful and motivating.
 With the teacher investigative questions are posed about categorical data.

 - Paper for drawing (cut A4 sheets into 8 pieces)